moltenform/sfarkxtc-windows/README.md

 `sfarkxtc.exe mySoundfont.sfark mySoundfont.sf2 --quiet`

-## Why sfarkxtc-windows?
+## Why sfark?

 sfArk still compresses .sf2 files significantly better than even modern .7z and .rar compression.
 I want to store my files in a format that will still be readable, even 20 years in the future, though, so any type of unique or proprietary format is dangerous.
-My thoughts on storing soundfonts:
+How should I store my soundfonts?

 - Store the full .sf2 files
     - Pros: no need to decompress